kirluc11/git-v-subversion/README.md

 #### Different Versions
 Not only does a VCS let you go back in time, but you can also can switch between different versions.
 Want to try something that could possibly break your code?
 You can use *Sandboxing*, testing your changes in a separate area.

+#### Collaboration
+Using a VCS everyone on your team can work on every file at the same time.
+Later, the VCS lets you merge the files together.
+In contrast, if you used a shared folder instead, this would not be possible.

 ##Sources
 Stackoverflow answer: "Git is not better than Subversion" &mdash; <cite>http://stackoverflow.com/a/875/2167159</cite>